mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 <!-- INTEGRATE THIS WORK SOMEHOW?
 Hopwood's [-@hopwood_agency_2022] exploration of agency also focuses primarily on transformational agency and relational agency. -->

 To help chart varied philosophical and professional concepts of the development of agency within educational settings, I draw on the work of Matusov and colleagues [@matusov_mapping_2016].
 Their synthesis presents several genres of agency including: instrumental agency with a focus on developing capacities; effortful agency which enhances motivation and commitment; dynamically emergent agency which includes concepts of affordances and actor network theory; and authorial agency which involves agentic changes to the learning environment.
 Matusov and colleagues critique effortful agency in education as focusing only on achieving goals predefined by educational establishments.
-Thus, this summary focuses deepening an analysis on instrumental and authorial agency in relation to the theoretical framework of activity theory.
+Thus, this summary focuses deepening an analysis on instrumental, dynamic emergent and authorial agency in relation to the theoretical framework of activity theory.

 <!-- Engeström and Sannino see this slipperiness as a deficit in understanding of the underlying mechanism [@engestrom_methodological_2014]. -->